vyca2017/content/content/reference/platform/business-logic/mutation-callbacks.md

   * *createdNode* - makes the fields of the created node available through subselection
 * **update**:
   * *updatedNode* - makes the fields of the updated node available through subselection
+  * *previousValues* - makes the scalar previous values of the node available through subselection
   * *changedFields* - a list of strings with all the field names that were included as arguments of the update mutation
 * **delete**:
   * *deletedNode* - makes the fields of the deleted node available through subselection